winstromming/grunt-sass-boilerplate/readme.md

 [Sassdown](https://bitbucket.org/jesperhills/sassdown) is a Grunt plugin that automatically generates a living styleguide from your SASS directory.
 It uses Markdown and Handlebars.

+## Where are the styleguide assets?

+Sassdown uses it's own Handlebars template and stylesheet.
+You are able to define your own in the Gruntfile options if you wish.
+Should you want to use the existing template as a guide, you can find it in the /node_modules/sassdown/tasks/data/ folder after running `npm install`.

 # Getting started with Grunt #

 See the [Getting Started](http://gruntjs.com/getting-started "Getting started") instructions on gruntjs.com.